Installomator/Installomator/ABOUT.md

 We want to keep this up to date with the upstream.
 To achieve that, we will

-1. check out the latest version of the upstream
+1. fetch the latest version of the upstream's master
-2. rebase our work off of the latest
+2. rebase our work off of the upstream's master
 3. open a pull request with these changes and tag @mattdjerome and @frisson
 4. ec tech will review, update, approve, and merge changes as appropriate.